withastro/docs/src/pages/en/guides/styling.md

 This is not recommended for most users.
 Instead, place your CSS files inside of `public/` to get a consistent URL reference.

 :::caution
-Importing a smaller CSS file with `?url` may return the base64 encoded contents of the CSS file as a data URL, but only in your final build.
-You should either write your code to support encoded data URLs (`data:text/css;base64,...`) or set the [`vite.build.assetsInlineLimit`](https://vitejs.dev/config/#build-assetsinlinelimit) config option to `0`  to disable this feature.
+Importing a smaller CSS file with `?url` may return the base64 encoded contents of the CSS file as a data URL in your final build.
+Either write your code to support encoded data URLs (`data:text/css;base64,...`) or set the [`vite.build.assetsInlineLimit`](https://vitejs.dev/config/#build-assetsinlinelimit) config option to `0`  to disable this feature.
 :::

 ```astro